Work-Safe Victoria has produced a guide on how to prevent workplace injuries to employees.

 Fatigue affects a person’s health, increases the chance of workplace injuries occurring, and reduces performance and productivity within the workplace.

 This publication assists employers and persons with duties under OHS laws to comply with those laws in relation to fatigue in the workplace.

-It explains employers legal obligations, what causes and effects of fatigue, how to identify it in the workplace, how to consult with employees and ways to use a risk management approach to prevent fatigue.
+It explains an employers legal obligations, what causes and the effects of fatigue, how to identify it in the workplace, how to consult with employees, and ways to use a risk management approach to prevent fatigue.